-Ongoing drilling of the Tumas palaeochannel continues to prove highly successful in outcome, fully endorsing the new approach that has been taken in both identifying and testing what has proven to be a highly prospective regional target.
-The infill resource upgrade drilling, in order to improve the classification of uranium Mineral Resources at Tumas 3, shows an extremely high >90% conversion rate from Inferred to Indicated Mineral Resources and has positive implications for upgrading the remainder of Tumas 1, 1E and 2 Inferred Mineral Resources.
+Ongoing drilling of the Tumas palaeochannel continues to prove highly successful, fully endorsing the new approach that has been taken in both identifying and testing of what has proven to be a highly prospective regional target.

+The infill drilling, undertaken to improve the classification of uranium Mineral Resources at Tumas 1E, shows a very high >100% conversion rate from Inferred to Indicated Mineral Resources and has positive implications for both Ore Reserve outcomes and upgrading the remainder of Tumas Inferred Mineral Resources.

-The 113.9Mlb total resource grading 263ppm eU_3O_8 at Tumas 1, 1E, 2 and 3 as shown on Table 3, now includes 79.1Mlb of Indicated Mineral Resources and 34.8Mlb Inferred Mineral Resources.
+The 114.1Mlb total Mineral Resource grading 258ppm eU_3O_8 at Tumas 1, 1E, 2 and 3 as shown on Table 3 and Appendix 1, now includes 98.7Mlb of Indicated Mineral Resources and 15.3Mlb Inferred Mineral Resources.
 This translates to approximately 3Mlb/km for the 40km over which these deposits occur.
-The 132.7Mlb of Indicated and Inferred Mineral Resources, now attained for the overall Reptile Tumas palaeochannel project (see Appendix 1), represents a remarkable fourfold increase in the surficial palaeochannel resource base on this project since the new-focus investigations commenced in 2017.
+The 132.8Mlb of Indicated and Inferred Mineral Resources now achieved for the overall Reptile Tumas palaeochannel project (see Appendix 1), represents a remarkable fourfold increase in the surficial palaeochannel resource base since the new-focus investigations commenced in 2017.

-As has been previously stated, work is clearly confirming that increasing the palaeochannel calcrete resource base toward the upper of the stated range of 100M-150Mlb uranium resources in the 300 to 500ppm U_3O_8 grade range remains a realistic objective, with Tumas 3 remaining open to the immediate west and Tubas Red Sand and Calcrete Deposit open at depth and in extension, all occurring within the 50km of highly prospective palaeochannel still remaining to be tested in detail.
+As has been previously stated, work is clearly confirming that increasing the palaeochannel calcrete Mineral Resource base toward the upper of the stated range of 100M-150Mlb uranium Mineral Resources in the 300ppm to 500ppm U_3O_8 grade range remains as a realistic objective with a number of deposits to the west remaining open in both depth and extension.